Be Stiff: Covers and alternate versions

 Live recordings of the song from Devo's 1980 tour have been released on DEV-O Live and Devo Live 1980, and an alternate demo version (erroneously labeled as an "alternate mix" of the single version) appears on the compilation Recombo DNA (2000).

-In 1982, Toni Basil released a version of "Be Stiff" on her album Word of Mouth, featuring music recorded by Devo.
+In 1980, Devo backed singer/choreographer Toni Basil for a 12” single, contributing three of their own songs, including a new four-minute arrangement's of “Be Stiff.”
+The following year a shorter Devo-backed version appeared on Basil’s album Word of Mouth, and an even shorter version was used for Basil’s video album that aired in the United Kingdom.
+In live performances in the 1980s, Devo played the Toni Basil arrangement of “Be Stiff.”

 The version of "Social Fools" featured on the B-side of the single is a Devo-produced studio version.
 A second studio version produced by Brian Eno was later issued as the B-side of the "Come Back Jonee" 7-inch single.

 Big Business released a cover of "Be Stiff" on their 2006 Tour EP II.